Tutorial: Azure Active Directory single sign-on (SSO) integration with Saviynt

 Configure and test Azure AD SSO with Saviynt using a test user called B.Simon.
 For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in Saviynt.

-To configure and test Azure AD SSO with Saviynt, perform following steps:
+To configure and test Azure AD SSO with Saviynt, perform the following steps:

 - Configure Azure AD SSO - to enable your users to use this feature.